Adventech/sabbath-school-lessons/src/en/2023-01/10/teacher-comments.md

 “Dying legacies are a miserable substitute for living benevolence.
 The servants of God should be making their wills every day, in good works and liberal offerings to God.”—Ellen G. White, Counsels on Stewardship, p.
 326.

-How are good works and generous offerings connected to faith (Eph.
+_How are good works and generous offerings connected to faith (Eph.
 2:8–10)?
-Why?
+Why?_

 **After God’s People Are Gone**

 “They should arrange their property in such a manner that they may leave it at any time.”—Ellen G. White, Counsels on Stewardship, p.
 328.God plans deeds since ancient times (2 Kings 19:25).

-Why is it important to plan and make arrangements beforehand, especially concerning property, so that we may be ready to “leave it at any time”?
+_Why is it important to plan and make arrangements beforehand, especially concerning property, so that we may be ready to “leave it at any time”?_

 **Our Sacred Duty**

 “Many manifest a needless delicacy on this point [drawing up a will]. . . .
 But this duty is just as sacred as the duty to preach the word to save souls.”—Ellen G. White, Counsels on Stewardship, pp. 323, 324.

-How is the drawing up of a will a duty as sacred as the duty “to preach the word to save souls”?
-Why?
+_How is the drawing up of a will a duty as sacred as the duty “to preach the word to save souls”?
+Why?_

+`Notes`